Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 You can imbue your Arcane Firearm's attacks with additional explosive magic.
 Once per turn when you hit a target with an attack from your Arcane Firearm, you can expend a spell slot to cause that attack to deal bonus Force damage to the target.

-This bonus damage 2d6 for a level 1 spell slot and it increases by 1d6 for each spell slot level above 1.
+This bonus damage is 2d6 for a level 1 spell slot and it increases by 1d6 for each spell slot level above 1.

 ### Level 9: Quickdraw